pingcap/docs/tidb-best-practices.md

 # TiDB Best Practices

-This document summarizes the best practices of using TiDB, including the use of SQL and optimization tips for OLAP/OLTP scenarios, especially the optimization options specific for TiDB.
+This document summarizes the best practices of using TiDB, including the use of SQL and optimization tips for Online Analytical Processing (OLAP) and Online Transactional Processing (OLTP) scenarios, especially the optimization options specific for TiDB.

-Before you read this document, it is recommended that you read three blog posts that introduces the technical principles of TiDB:
+Before you read this document, it is recommended that you read three blog posts that introduce the technical principles of TiDB:

 * [TiDB Internal (I) - Data Storage](https://pingcap.com/blog/2017-07-11-tidbinternal1/)
 * [TiDB Internal (II) - Computing](https://pingcap.com/blog/2017-07-11-tidbinternal2/)